sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 High-level methods for QNNs
 ====================================

-In this section, we will demonstrate how to construct a simple QNN using sQUlearn.
+In this section, we will illustrate the process of constructing a QNN using sQUlearn.
-A QNN is constructed from an encoding circuit, i.e. a parameterized quantum circuit, and a cost operator.
+A QNN is composed of two main components: an encoding circuit, which is essentially a parameterized quantum circuit, and a cost operator.

-In sQUlearn there are specific classes for the encoding circuits, :class:`EncodingCircuit`, and the cost operators, :class:`CostOperator`, which we will use in the following example.
+In sQUlearn, we have dedicated classes for these components: :class:`EncodingCircuit` and :class:`CostOperator`, both of which we will utilize in the upcoming example.

-In the example we construct a encoding circuit based on the Chebyshev input encoding:
+In the following cell, we will build an encoding circuit based on the Chebyshev input encoding
+method:

 .. code-block:: python